daggerok/spring-boot-auto-configurations-explained/README.md

 }
 ```

-_HelloLibraryAutoConfiguration.java_

-Do not forget add `@SpringBootApplication` annotation in based package
+Do not forget add `@SpringBootApplication` annotation in based package of producing library in _HelloLibraryAutoConfiguration.java_

 ```java
 @SpringBootApplication